google/santa-tracker-web/README.md

 As of 2020, development requires Chrome or a Chromium-based browser.
 This is due to the way we identify ESM import requests, where Chromium specifies additional headers.
 (This is a bug, not a feature.)

-## Production

-While the source code includes a release script, it's not intended for end-users to run and is used by Googlers to deploy the site.

-# Historic Versions

-The previous version of Santa Tracker, used until 2018, is available in the [archive-2018](https://github.com/google/santa-tracker-web/tree/archive-2018) branch.

-# Development Guide

-## Structure

-Each page on the Santa Tracker corresponds to one scene.
-This includes the main page [modvil](static/scenes/modvil/index.html), as well as all the other pages.
-The scenes are in the [static/scenes/](static/scenes/) directory.

-There is common code that loads each scene, as well as handles music, the score UI, etc.

 ## Add A New Scene